ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we are praying for [Egypt](/prayer/notes/egypt.html)
+This week we are praying for [Uruguay](/prayer/notes/uruguay.html)

-If you missed it, we last prayed for [Dominican Republic](/prayer/notes/dominican-republic.html)
+If you missed it, we last prayed for [Egypt](/prayer/notes/egypt.html)

 ## Prayer App